DevC-Kingston/team6/README.md

 ## What's next for “Fit Sensei”
 Product Roadmap - next features for example
-1. To see past workouts done by date
+1. Integration with wit.ai
-1. To enable the chatbot to understand fitness pictures sent by the users
+1. To enable the chatbot to understand fitness pictures/videos sent by the users

 ## Built With - provide the tech stack used